aerogear/OpenVolunteerPlatform/docs/full_stack_server.md

 ## Docker Image

-Server comes with docker file that can be used to build ready to use image.
+Server comes with docker files that can be used to build ready to use images.
-Reference application is actively tracked and pushed to docker registry
+Reference application is actively tracked and pushed to the docker registry

 `docker.io/wtrocki/openvolunteer`

-Docker image supports following environment variables:
+Docker image supports the following environment variables:

 ```
 ## MongoDB connection